loccao1105/loccao1105.github.io/_posts/2021-12-31-deep-learning.md

 <span id="jump_ref7">[[7] Daubechies, Ingrid and Defrise, Michel and De Mol, Christine.
 "An iterative thresholding algorithm for linear inverse problems with a sparsity constraint".*Communications on Pure and Applied Mathematics: A Journal Issued by the Courant Institute of Mathematical Sciences*, 2019.](https://onlinelibrary.wiley.com/doi/abs/10.1002/cpa.20042?casa_token=NdetDJihuEYAAAAA:ggEgBIc_u5It6u3XUsgrsCh59mhI_R5UjwZslSYQQPYHzsyTaIpbn8YzWr-vGxbQSe7x5OAmCxDZgjT9JA)

-<span id="jump_ref8">[[8] Daubechies, Ingrid and Defrise, Michel and De Mol, Christine.
-"An iterative thresholding algorithm for linear inverse problems with a sparsity constraint".*Communications on Pure and Applied Mathematics: A Journal Issued by the Courant Institute of Mathematical Sciences*, 2019.](https://onlinelibrary.wiley.com/doi/abs/10.1002/cpa.20042?casa_token=NdetDJihuEYAAAAA:ggEgBIc_u5It6u3XUsgrsCh59mhI_R5UjwZslSYQQPYHzsyTaIpbn8YzWr-vGxbQSe7x5OAmCxDZgjT9JA)
+<span id="jump_ref8">[[8] Boyd, Stephen and Parikh, Neal and Chu, Eric and Peleato, Borja and Eckstein, Jonathan and others.
+"Distributed optimization and statistical learning via the alternating direction method of multipliers".*Foundations and Trends{\textregistered} in Machine learning*, 2011.](http://www.nowpublishers.com/article/Details/MAL-016)

 <span id="jump_ref9">[[9] Daubechies, Ingrid and Defrise, Michel and De Mol, Christine.
 "An iterative thresholding algorithm for linear inverse problems with a sparsity constraint".*Communications on Pure and Applied Mathematics: A Journal Issued by the Courant Institute of Mathematical Sciences*, 2019.](https://onlinelibrary.wiley.com/doi/abs/10.1002/cpa.20042?casa_token=NdetDJihuEYAAAAA:ggEgBIc_u5It6u3XUsgrsCh59mhI_R5UjwZslSYQQPYHzsyTaIpbn8YzWr-vGxbQSe7x5OAmCxDZgjT9JA)